-The CPHS high energy beam transport line (HEBT) is designed to deliver a circular shaped (3.5cm×3.5cm) on Be-target, 13MeV proton beam at pulse current 50mA with relatively uniform density (10%) using three octupole magnets for nonlinear focusing in both transverse directions.
-In fig.7, we show the results of physical design simulation of HEBT beam-line with the effects of space-charge, incorporating nonlinear focusing from three octupole magnets.
+The CPHS high energy beam transport line (HEBT) is designed to deliver a square shaped (3.5cm×3.5cm) on Be-target, 13MeV proton beam at pulse current 50mA with relatively uniform density (10%) using two octupole magnets for nonlinear focusing in both transverse directions.
+In Fig. 7, we show the picture of the CPHS facilities including the ion source, the LEBT, the RFQ, and the high energy beam transportation, which was installed at Tsinghua university site.